 How to make a living will in Ontario:

-In Ontario, you can create a living will by appointing a “Power of Attorney for Personal Care” and documenting your treatment wishes as part of that, though your attorney is not obligated to follow these directions.
+In Ontario, you can create a living will by appointing a “Power of Attorney for Personal Care” and documenting your treatment wishes as part of that document.
+The law requires your attorney follow any wishes you've provided in your power of attorney or advance directive.
 You can follow the province’s instructions to create a document of your own, or easily create one online with Willful’s guided process.

 To ensure your power of attorney document is legally viable, it needs to be dated and signed by you as well as two witnesses.
 Your witnesses must be 18 or older, and they cannot be your spouse, child, attorney, or your attorney’s spouse.